-Antisocial behaviour involves causing alarm or distress to someone who doesn't live with the perpetrator.
+Antisocial behaviour involves causing alarm or distress to someone who does not live with the perpetrator.

 How to report antisocial behaviour